Kynsly History, Family Crest & Coats of Arms

 Important Dates for the Kynsly family

 This web page shows only a small excerpt of our Kynsly research.
-Another 171 words (12 lines of text) are included under the topic Early Kynsly History in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) are included under the topic Early Kynsly History in all our PDF Extended History products and printed products wherever possible.

 Kynsly Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Kynsly were recorded, including Kingsley, Kingsleigh, Kingslee, Kinsey and others.

 Early Notables of the Kynsly family (pre 1700)

 More information is included under the topic Early Kynsly Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kynsly family